-ANZ is offering 50,000 Qantas Points and $195 back to new cardholders of the ANZ Frequent Flyer Platinum Card.
+ANZ is offering 60,000 Qantas Points and no annual fee for the first year for new cardholders of the ANZ Frequent Flyer Platinum Card who spend $2,500 on eligible purchases for the first 3 months from approval.

 The ANZ Frequent Flyer Platinum card is one of the most popular mid-tier cards amongst Point Hacks readers.
 The card has a low minimum income requirement, a low credit limit of just $6,000, and a low minimum spend threshold to access the bonus points offer.